leverice/leverice-docs/webhook/webhook.rst

 Structured matter
 --------

-Structured matter allows you to create any hierarchy of events you want by using the “childMatter” parameter.
+Structured matter allows you to create any hierarchy of events you want by using the "childMatter" parameter.

 The payload: